 Exams: There will be a total of four exams: three midterms and a final.
 Exams are closed-book; students may not consult their notes, the Internet, course materials, other students, or any resource other than their own existing knowledge and logistical questions to the proctor.
-Students may use a calculator, scratch paper, pencil, and eraser during exams.
-All students must follow LUC Academic Integrity policies (discussed below) and sign an honor pledge.
+Students may use a non-graphing calculator, scratch paper, pen, pencil, and eraser during exams.
+All students must follow LUC Academic Integrity policies (discussed below) and participation in any exam is implicitly treated as an honor pledge.
 Violations will result in a grade of zero being assessed for the exam and be reported for potential further penalty.
 Exam dates and times are as follow:

-- Monday, September 26th at 2:45 PM (during lecture) 40 minutes - Monday, October 31st at 2:45 PM (during lecture) 40 minutes - Monday, December 5th at 2:45 PM (during lecture) 40 minutes - Final exam: Friday, December 16th at 4:15 PM 2 hours; please see the official exam calendar for further explanation of finals schedule: http://luc.edu/academics/schedules/index.shtml
+- Thursday, September 28th at 4:15 PM (during lecture) 40 minutes - Tuesday, October 31st at 2:45 PM (during lecture) 40 minutes - Tuesday, December 5th at 4:15 PM (during lecture) 40 minutes - Final exam: Tuesday, December 12th at 4:15 PM 2 hours; please see the official exam calendar for further explanation of finals schedule: http://luc.edu/academics/schedules/index.shtml

 Students will receive explanations of exam format via Sakai one week prior to the exam.
-Students are expected to come adequately prepared for exams; additional resources will most likely not be available.
+Students are expected to come adequately prepared for exams; additional resources are limited.
 There are no retakes or substitutions available for any exam for any reason, and exams can only be taken at the time specified.

-Grading: The value of course components to the final grade is as follows:
+Grading The value of of course components to the f inal grade is as follows CHI autiliza THE value (n course Components to the r mai grade is as TOHOWS.